 Implementing the 3Rs

-Replacement - methods which avoid or replace the use of animals.
+- Replacement: methods which avoid or replace animal use - our principal goal

 - Reduction: ensuring that the minimum number of animals is used to answer the scientific question, using effective experimental design and statistical analysis to optimise numbers and avoid wasting animals

 - Refinement: reducing suffering and improving welfare throughout animals' lives, including procedures, housing, husbandry and care

 We strongly promote fuller implementation of all 3Rs, and we recognise the work done by other bodies to develop and validate humane alternatives, and to address the current crisis with reproducibility and translatability in the life sciences.

 Many of the RSPCA's long-term initiatives address refinement, as this 'R' is a key area of expertise for us and our work in this field can benefit millions of animals immediately.

 Our current refinement work falls into three main areas:

 - Refining housing, husbandry and procedures to reduce lifetime harms to laboratory animals

 - Promoting effective welfare assessment of laboratory animals, including pain, suffering, distress and positive welfare

 - Tackling severe suffering - a major work stream which is well supported by regulators and the scientific community